desnudopenguino/scripts/README.md

 - vim

 # Example(s)
-Put a new task (get to the choppa) at the top of the list `todo top get to the choppa`
+`todo top get to the choppa` - Put a new task (get to the choppa) at the top of the list

-Removes "some task" task from the list
+`todo drop some task` - Removes "some task" task from the list
-`todo drop some task`

-Moves "some task" task to the done list with the timestamp prepended `todo done some task`
+`todo done some task` - Moves "some task" task to the done list with the timestamp prepended

-Edit the list
+`todo edit` - Edit the list
-`todo edit`

-Print the list
-`todo list` or simply `todo`
+`todo list` or simply `todo` - Print the list

-Search for something
-`todo srch groceries`
+`todo srch groceries` - Search for something